Katalam/KAT_Template/README.md

 * Start game - Multiplayer
 * Host Server and select mission file

+## Using tools

+* You have to have python 3 installed, if not [here](https://www.python.org/downloads/) and guide can be found [here](https://wiki.python.org/moin/BeginnersGuide/Download)
+* CopyFiles will copy the files inside the template in a new mission folder without mission.sqm and some other unnecessary files
+* Make will pack a mission into a pbo with armake 2

 ## Built With

 * [CBA_A3](https://github.com/CBATeam/CBA_A3) - Community Based Addons for Arma 3 needs to be installed for MACRO usage
+* [ARMAKE2](https://github.com/KoffeinFlummi/armake2) - Builds mission and mod pbos

 ## Contributing